munificent/ui-as-code/in-progress/parameter-freedom.md

 How many arguments are there, one or three?
 In this proposal, the answer is "one".
 An "argument" is a single comma-delimited element in the argument list.
-It may or may not be a spread argument, which you can think of as a property that we can query of any argument.
-In this example, `function` takes one argument, and it's a spread one.
+It may or may not be a spread argument.
+We can query any argument to see if it's a spread one or not.
+In this example, `function` takes one spread argument.

 After a spread argument is "unpacked" or "spread out", we know longer talk about "arguments" and talk about "elements" or "values".

 ### "Overloads"

-You can think of a function type as specifying a signature for how you can call it and a type that you get in return.
+A function type specifies a signature for how you can call it and a type that you get in return.
 We'll ignore return types since they aren't relevant to this proposal.
 So:

 ```dart
 function(int a, bool b, String c)